Second Fitna: Opposition in Mecca and Medina

-Counter-caliphate of Ibn al-Zubayr
+Zubayrid Caliphate

-With the demise of Yazid and the withdrawal of Syrian troops, Ibn al-Zubayr was now de facto ruler of the Hejaz and the rest of Arabia, and he openly declared himself caliph.
+With the death of Yazid and the withdrawal of Syrian troops, Ibn al-Zubayr was now de facto ruler of the Hejaz and the rest of Arabia, and he openly declared himself caliph.
 Soon afterwards, he was recognized in Egypt, as well as in Iraq where the Umayyad governor Ibn Ziyad had been expelled by the tribal nobility (ashraf).
 Coins bearing Ibn al-Zubayr's name were minted in parts of southern Persia (Fars and Kirman).

 Struggle for control of Syria

 After Yazid's death, his son and nominated successor Mu'awiya II became caliph, but his authority was limited to certain parts of Syria.
-Mu'awiya II died after a few months with no suitable Sufyanid (Umayyads of the line of Mu'awiya; descendants of Abu Sufyan) candidate to succeed him.
+Mu'awiya II died after a few months with no suitable Sufyanid (Umayyads from the line of Mu'awiya; descendants of Abu Sufyan) candidate to succeed him.
 The northern Syrian Qays tribes supported Ibn al-Zubayr, as did the governors of the Syrian districts of Hims, Qinnasrin and Palestine, while the Damascus governor Dahhak ibn Qays was also leaning toward Ibn al-Zubayr.
 Moreover, many Umayyads, including Marwan ibn al-Hakam, the most senior among them at the time, were willing to recognize him.
 Pro-Umayyad tribes, particularly the Banu Kalb, dominated the district of Jordan and had support in Damascus.
-They were determined to install an Umayyad.
+They were determined to install an Umayyad as caliph.
 The Kalbite chief Ibn Bahdal was related in marriage to the Sufyanid caliphs, and his tribe had held a privileged position under them.
 He wanted to see Yazid's younger son Khalid on the throne.
 Ibn Ziyad convinced Marwan to put forward his own candidacy as Khalid was considered too young for the post by the non-Kalbites in the pro-Umayyad coalition.
 Marwan was acknowledged as caliph in a shura of pro-Umayyad tribes summoned to the Kalbite stronghold of Jabiya in June 684.
 Pro-Zubayrid tribes refused to recognize Marwan and the two sides clashed at the Battle of Marj Rahit in August.
-The pro-Zubayrid Qays under Dahhak's leadership were slaughtered and many of their senior leaders were slain.
+The pro-Zubayrid Qays under Dahhak's leadership were crushed and many senior leaders were slain.

 Marwan's accession was a turning point as Syria was reunited under the Umayyads and the Umayyads' focus was turned to regaining lost territories.
 Marwan and his son Abd al-Aziz expelled the Zubayrid governor of Egypt with the help of local tribes.
 The Zubayrid attack on Palestine led by Mus'ab was repulsed, but an Umayyad campaign to retake the Hejaz was defeated near Medina.
 Marwan dispatched Ibn Ziyad to restore Umayyad control in Iraq.
 After Marwan died in April 685, he was succeeded by his son Abd al-Malik.